 7 mistakes even healthy people make...

-Lara is a Stress Management Facilitator, Nutritionist, and Fitness Pro, and Speaker on the topics.
-She's led scores of folks from executives to the everyman in healthy lifestyle shifts onsite, streaming live online, and on live TV.
+Lara is a highly trained Nutritionist, Mindfulness Facilitator, and Pilates/Barre Teacher, from LA, NYC and originally DC.
+She's led scores of folks from A-Listers to the everyman, live onsite, streaming live online, and on live network TV.

 “Come back to an awareness wiser than thinking.
 Come back to an awareness kinder than thinking.”